-Join Gabriel Corbett for an in-depth discussion in this video Adding cuts in context, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Adding cuts in context, part of SOLIDWORKS: Sheet Metal Design.

 When dealing with complex sheet metal assemblies with many fasteners and connectors.…Creating cuts in sheet metal can be extremely complicated.…If we add these cuts as in-context features, we can reference the other…components and make things much easier.
 Let's take a look at this assembly here.…I've got a circuit board here, and I've got a sheet metal enclosure that we…want to cut the holes for the connector through.…Now I can measure and try to align these things and get the cutouts in the correct…location, but that be allot of work and be extremely complicated.…Instead we can edit this sheet metal bracket in context and use those as a reference.…